 Top with a spoonful mawa mixture.
 Garnish with fruits and drizzle with some vanilla cream.
 Serve immediately.

-WATCH VIDEO BELOW: Jaipuri Mishri Mawa Recipe with Chocolate and Vanilla Cream
+WATCH VIDEO BELOW: Jaipuri Mishri Mawa Recipe

 (Please wait for a couple of seconds for loading)